wp-plugins/w4-post-list/readme.txt

 * or random

-You can use pagination for your lists of posts.
+Next is pagination for your list.
 There three type of pagination, 1.
 Next / Previous links, 2.
 Numeric navigation flat - Ex: 1, 2, 3, 2.
 Numeric navigation showing in unordered list.
 Pagination can also be used by Ajax, no page-loading.

 The next thing is Templates.
 And that's the Prime Feature of this plugin.
 Templates are designed using Shortcodes and HTML codes.
 You can create a simple list just showing post title and and linked to the post page.
 Or you can display complex list using following elements -